miracl/amcl/version3/go/readme.txt

 Then select options 1, 17 and 21 (these are fixed for the example program provided).
 Select 0 to exit.

-Then copy the test program TestALL.go to a src/TestALL subdirectory and install the program by running from your root directory

-go install TestALL

-Run the test program by executing the program TestALL.exe in the bin/ subdirectory
+Run the test program by executing

+go run TestALL.go

 The correct PIN is 1234

-Next copy the program BenchtestALL.go to a src/BenchtestALL subdirectory

-and install the program by running from your root directory

-go install BenchtestALL

-Run the test program by executing the program BenchtestALL.exe in the bin/ subdirectory
+Next run the Benchmark program by executing

+go run BenchtestALL.go